-With regard to the whistle-blowing channel, as specified in Article 22 of Telefónica, S.A.'s Regulations for the Board of Directors, the Audit and Control Committee's duties include: "Establishing and maintaining a mechanism to allow employees to confidentially and anonymously report potentially significant irregularities, particularly any financial or accounting irregularities detected within the Company".
+With regard to the whistle-blowing channel, as specified in Article 22 of Telefónica, S.A.'s Regulations for the Board of Directors, and in Article 4 of Regulation for the Audit and Control Committee, this Committee's duties include: "Establishing and maintaining a mechanism to allow employees to confidentially and anonymously report potentially significant irregularities, particularly any financial or accounting irregularities detected within the Company".

-The Telefónica Group has two whistle-blowing channels:
+The Telefónica Group has two main whistle-blowing channels:

 SOX Whistle-blowing Channel: this channel was approved by the Audit and Control Committee in April 2004 to fulfil the obligations laid down in the Sarbanes-Oxley Act (SOX), as a listed company on the New York Stock Exchange.
 It is open to all Telefónica Group employees.
-Any irregularities reported through the channel must only be related with financial-accounting information, internal controls thereof, and/or audit-related matters.
+Any irregularities reported through the channel must only be related with financial-accounting information, internal controls thereof, and/ or audit-related matters.